-All prices are estimates based on a recent survey of International students, adjusted for inflation to 2014 prices.
+All prices are estimates based on 14 week semester and can vary depending on budget and lifestyle.
 All prices are in Australian dollars and are based on a weekly breakdown.

 This information serves as a general guide only, and your actual costs will vary greatly depending on your personal choices.

 In addition to weekly expenses, you may also have establishment costs on arrival.
 These include security deposits, temporary accommodation, linen and basic home wares.
 You may also need to allow for a deposit on a contract for your mobile device.

 If you are living on-campus or in homestay, you may not need more than $200-$300 to cover establishment costs.